drasticactions/FishyFlip/website/docs/logging-in.md

 Console.WriteLine($"Session Token: {session.AccessJwt}");
 ```

+If you don't override the Instance URL in `ATProtocolBuilder.WithInstanceUrl` the users PDS Host will be resolved before the authentication attempt is made and will be used for authentication and future requests.
+If you have set it, the authentication request will be resolved against that endpoint.

 - OAuth authentication is more complex.
 There is a full example showing a [local user authentication session](https://github.com/drasticactions/BSkyOAuthTokenGenerator/tree/main/src/BSkyOAuthTokenGenerator) but in short, you must:
   - Starting the session with `atProtocol.GenerateOAuth2AuthenticationUrlAsync`
   - Sending the user to a web browser to log in